iGEM 2022 - Colourectal - We are battling colorectal cancer

 Bas, Sonia, Arthur, Menno, Sarah, Max, Lucia, Josia, Marte, Ally & Koen

-Due to you we can make futher steps to create a an effective and early stage tool to detect colorectal cancer!3 donors
+Due to you we can make futher steps to create a an effective and early stage tool to detect colorectal cancer!3 Spender

 Thank you for your contribution!
-You will receive a 3D-printed keychain of a blue poop!14 donors
+You will receive a 3D-printed keychain of a blue poop!14 Spender

 Thank you for the contribution!
 You will receive our "small goodybag"!
 This wil contain the keychain, the cookbook and stickers with our logo!
-All packaged in a nice bag!9 donors
+All packaged in a nice bag!9 Spender

 Thank you for your contribution!
-To promote our project we have created in our opinion a super nice T-shirt. with this nice contribution you will receive a piece of the "colourectal" T-shirt!4 donors
+To promote our project we have created in our opinion a super nice T-shirt. with this nice contribution you will receive a piece of the "colourectal" T-shirt!4 Spender

 Thank you for your contribution!
-To promote our project we have created in our opinion a super nice sweater. with this nice contribution you will receive a piece of the "colourectal" sweater!2 donors
+To promote our project we have created in our opinion a super nice sweater. with this nice contribution you will receive a piece of the "colourectal" sweater!2 Spender

 Merch total package